smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 ## Change Log
+v0.9.4
+- Trophy Saga
+  - Changed Megingjord drop logic to stop dropping off of Greylings or Trolls only after you've picked one up, rather than after one has dropped at all.
+Helps prevent missing the drop if mob vs. mob violence offscreen results in a Megingjord dropping.
+May result in multiple Megingjords dropping during play.
+  - Removed some debug logging for ore/bar conversion.

 v0.9.3
 - Trophy Saga
   - Fixed a bug with insta-smelt where duplicate metal bars would be generated and placed in the world at a random location while manipulating ores.